Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: Case Studies

 When identifying similarities between threat actors, we also consider the neighboring nodes of the malware authored by those actors (characterized by the \textsf{hasAuthor} relationship).
-This aggregates information from different malware authored by the same threat actor for similarity calculation.
-We again use the Jaccard index for computing the similarity between threat actors.
-For example, when looking for the most similar threat actors to \textsf{APT15} from the knowledge graph, we found \textsf{GREF}, \textsf{Boyusec} and \textsf{Ke3chang}.
+This aggregates information from all the malware authored by the same threat actor for similarity calculation.
+Again, we use the Jaccard index to compute the similarity between the connected nodes.
+For example, when looking for the most similar threat actors to \textsf{APT15} from the knowledge graph, we found \textsf{GREF}, \textsf{Boyusec}, and \textsf{Ke3chang}.
 Among these, \textsf{GREF} and \textsf{Ke3chang} have been listed as being associated with APT15 on the MITRE website \cite{apt15}.
-This suggests that \textsf{APT15} have been reported under these names in different threat reports.
-The other APT group, \textsf{Boyusec}, shares some similarities with APT15, including developing Android surveillance ware, targetting messaging apps like Telegram, and common locations like Uyghur.
+This suggests that \textsf{APT15} has been reported under different names in different CTI reports.
+The other APT group, \textsf{Boyusec}, shares some similarities with APT15, including developing Android surveillance ware, targeting the same messaging apps like Telegram and locations like Uyghur.